bamidev/browser-window/docs/GETTING-STARTED.md

 Once you have extracted and compiled everything, we need to let _Browser Window_ know where it can find the header and library files to link to.
 If you set environment variable `CEF_PATH` to the directory that you have extracted, Browser Window is able to find them.
+Otherwise, `cargo` will fail to build `browser-window`.

-You also need to copy all resource files, found in the Resource directory, to the executables working directory.
+You also need to copy resource and library files (`.so`/`.dll` and `.bin`), so that they are available to the executable.

-To last thing that needs to be done is that the library files need to be made available to the executable.
-Copy all .dll and .bin files to the working directory as well.
+Running `setup-cef-files.sh` or `setup-cef-files.bat` does all this for you.
+It will also change some permissions that CEF requires you to do.
+`setup-cef-files.sh` will use `sudo`, so if you don't have `sudo`, inspect the file and execute the commands yourself.

-You could also just add the Release folder to your `%PATH%` environment variable for the .dll files.
+For the library files, you could also just add the `Release` folder to your `PATH` environment variable for the `.so`/`.dll` files.

 That's it!
 Running `cargo run` should now work.